sabszh/cds_vis/assignments/A3/README.md

 This script is developed as part of Assignment 3 for Language Analytics course.
 The goal of this assignment is to classify documents based solely on their visual appearance, rather than their textual content.
 This is achieved by leveraging pretrained image embeddings and Convolutional Neural Networks (CNNs).

 ## Usage
 To use this script, follow these steps:

-1. Ensure you have all the necessary dependencies installed.
-You can install them using `pip install -r requirements.txt`.
+1. Clone or download the repository and make sure you have the file structure as pointed out, and the needed files stored in `in`

 2. Make sure you have access to the Tobacco3482 dataset.
 You can download it [here](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg?resource=download)